ebots-hung/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![Data augmentation][image4]

+With the normalized dataset, theoritically the data is standardized as a result training time and performance would be bettter.
+I can see that the training time for single channel grayscale dataset with dimension of (32x32x1) instead of (32x32x3), thus training time is much shortened, but still achieved the same performance result.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.